nielskrijger/blog/src/posts/2017-06-05-backend-servers-focus-on-request-not-domain.md

 - More code duplication and boilerplate
 - The domain model is often unclear from code alone (particularly in a dynamically typed language), one has to look at the database schema or documentation

-## Why I prefer Request-Based Architectures
+## Why I prefer Protocol-Based Architectures

-For various reasons I have come to favour the request-based architecture over a model-based one in many situations, despite having spent more time developing DBA's than PBA's.
+For various reasons I have come to favour the protocol-based architecture over a model-based one in many -of not most- situations.

 ### API is number one

 For me the order of priority when building a backend API server is (1) **API** (most important), (2) **data** and (3) **code** (least important).
 The reasoning for this order is one of adaptability.

-3. Changing **code** is usually fairly easy, particularly when automated testing is in place.
+  3) Changing **code** is usually fairly easy, particularly when automated testing is in place.

-2. Changing **data** is difficult and painful, requiring migration scripts to be run on production systems and lots of testing.
+  2) Changing **data** is difficult and painful, requiring migration scripts to be run on production systems and lots of testing.

-1. Changing **API**'s' however is by far the most painful because all clients depending on that contract will need to change too, often during a (long) migration period.
+  1) Changing **API**'s' however is by far the most painful because all clients depending on that contract will need to change too, often during a (long) migration period.

 DBA's tend to focus the application design on the domain model (e.g. [DDD](https://en.wikipedia.org/wiki/Domain-driven_design)) thus focus on a model layer within the application code (least important) rather than the API (e.g. [REST](https://en.wikipedia.org/wiki/Representational_state_transfer)) or data store.